httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 1. Let dictionary be an empty, ordered map.
 2. While input_string is not empty:
    1. Let this_key be the result of running Parsing a Key from Text ({{parse-key}}) with input_string.
-   2. If dictionary already contains the name this_key, fail parsing.
+   2. If dictionary already contains the name this_key, there is a duplicate; fail parsing.
    3. Consume the first character of input_string; if it is not "=", fail parsing.
    4. If the first character of input_string is "(", let this_value be the result of running Parsing an Inner List ({{parse-innerlist}}) with input_string.
    5. Else, let this_value be the result of running Parsing an Item ({{parse-item}}) with input_string.